Skip to main content

 What If My RC Is Offline?

-If your target RC is offline, you will not be able to fetch data from it, as the RC must be responsive to queries for data.
-All fields will either come back empty or will display the - character.
-Charts and reports will show empty gaps in data for periods when the RC was down.
-One exception is the PDU main page, which will display the latest values because its data is cached.
+If your target RC is offline, you cannot fetch data from it, as the RC must be responsive to queries for data.
+All fields either come back empty or display the - character.
+Charts and reports show empty gaps in data for periods when the RC was down.
+One exception is the PDU main page, which displays the latest values because its data is cached.

 Consider the following scenario: